Three-way talks over Ethiopian dam fail in Kinshasa - statements

 “Without a new approach to negotiations, there becomes space for Ethiopia to impose a fait accompli and put all the peoples of the region in grave danger,” said al-Mahdi.

-Reporting by Hereward Holland in Kinshasa, and Mahmoud Mourad, Nadine Awadalla, and Nafisa Eltahir in Cairo; Editing by David Goodman and Jonathan Oatis
+Reporting by Hereward Holland in Kinshasa, and Mahmoud Mourad, Nadine Awadalla, and Nafisa Eltahir in Cairo, and Khalid Abdelaziz in Khartoum; Editing by David Goodman and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.